 Docker, Kubernetes, and containers are indeed powerful technologies that can bring many benefits to a business.
 However, depending on what kind of workload you have, you might need to stick to using virtual machines (VMs) instead, or a combination of both containers and VMs.

-That’s why it’s worth having a discussion of the differences between virtual machines and Docker, with an emphasis on which types of use cases and strategies each technology is best suited to support.
+That’s why it’s worth having a discussion about how to know when to use docker containers vs. VMs, with an emphasis on which types of use cases and strategies each technology is best suited to support.
 And with solutions like Weave Ignite that combine the benefits of containers with the security of VMs, you may no longer have to make that choice.

 First, let’s define the similarities and differences between Docker and virtual machines.